A QUBO formulation for top-$\tau$ eigencentrality nodes: Results

 \subsection{Results}

-Our investigation considered fabricated and famous graphs such as shown in \nameref{S1_Fig} and \nameref{S2_Fig}.
+Our investigation considered fabricated {synthetic and non-synthetic} graphs such as shown in {Figs ~\ref{Fig 2} and ~\ref{Fig 3}}.
 These graphs were created using the NetworkX graph generator algorithms \cite{nx_graph_gen}.
-The graphs in \nameref{S2_Fig} include scale-free networks, that is networks with power law or scale-free degree distribution.
-The Barabasi-Albert graph, $G_{4}$ (see \nameref{S2_Fig} d), is an example of a scale-free network which integrates two essential concepts in real networks: growth (increasing number of nodes in the network) and preferential attachment (highly connected nodes have a maximum likelihood of obtaining new connections)~\cite{enwiki:Barabasi}.
-Other well known graphs considered are social networks such as the Davis Southern women social network (see \nameref{S2_Fig} b) -- the network of a Southern women social club made up of $18$ women who attended $14$ different events, and the Karate Club graph (see \nameref{S2_Fig} f) -- network of a university karate club, Bull graph, $G_{10}$ (see \nameref{S1_Fig} d), complete graphs $K_{n}$ (e.g., see \nameref{S1_Fig} f), complete bipartite graphs $K_{m,n}$ (e.g., see \nameref{S1_Fig} e), Sedgewick-Maze graph (see \nameref{S1_Fig} a), Barbell graph -- two complete graphs joined together by a path graph, (e.g., the Lollipop graph, $G_{7}$ (see \nameref{S2_Fig} f)), Tutte graph $G_{3}$ (see \nameref{S2_Fig} c) -- a cubic polyhedral graph with $46$ nodes and 69 edges.
-The fabricated graphs were mostly tree graphs-- connected acyclic undirected graphs such as graphs $G_{1}$ (see \nameref{S2_Fig} a), and $G_{8}$ (see \nameref{S2_Fig} b).
-The tree graphs $G_{1}$ and $G_{8}$ were fabricated mainly to test and show that the QUBO formulation is correctly executing EC rather than a degree centrality measure.
+The graphs in Fig~\ref{Fig 3} include scale-free networks, that is networks with power law or scale-free degree distribution.
+The Barabasi-Albert graph, $G_{4}$ (see Fig~\ref{Fig 3} d), is an example of a scale-free network which integrates two essential concepts in real networks: growth (increasing number of nodes in the network) and preferential attachment (highly connected nodes have a maximum likelihood of obtaining new connections)~\cite{enwiki:Barabasi}.
+Other well known graphs considered are social networks such as the Davis Southern women social network (see Fig~\ref{Fig 3} b) -- the network of a Southern women social club made up of $18$ women who attended $14$ different events, and the Karate Club graph (see Fig~\ref{Fig 3} f) -- network of a university karate club, Bull graph, $G_{10}$ (see Fig~\ref{Fig 2} d), complete graphs $K_{n}$ (e.g., see Fig~\ref{Fig 2} f), complete bipartite graphs $K_{m,n}$ (e.g., see Fig~\ref{Fig 2} e), Sedgewick-Maze graph (see Fig~\ref{Fig 2} a), Barbell graph -- two complete graphs joined together by a path graph, (e.g., the Lollipop graph, $G_{7}$ (see Fig~\ref{Fig 3} f)), Tutte graph $G_{3}$ (see Fig~\ref{Fig 3} c) -- a cubic polyhedral graph with $46$ nodes and 69 edges.
+The fabricated graphs were mostly tree graphs-- connected acyclic undirected graphs such as graphs $G_{1}$ (see Fig~\ref{Fig 3} a), and $G_{8}$ (see Fig~\ref{Fig 3} b).
+The tree graphs $G_{1}$ and $G_{8}$ were fabricated mainly to test and show that the QUBO formulation is correctly {identifying the top-$\tau$ most important nodes based on EC} rather than a degree centrality measure.

 NetworkX was used to obtain initial EC measures and node rankings for comparison with results from the quantum computations on small graphs.